aka Miniature JWS

 A minimal application with embedded TJWS looks like:

-The File servlet without aliases definitions maps your file system directly to a web accessable one, so setting up aliases is recommended.
+The File servlet without aliases definitions maps your file system directly to a web accessible one, so setting up aliases is recommended.

-J2EE servlet deployment is possible in an embedded usage.
+J2EE servlet deployment is possible in the embedded usage.
 You need to assure

-that JDK 1.5 or above is used and war.jar is in a class path of an
+that war.jar is in a class path of an

 application.